MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureConfiguration.md

 extensions of AST classes, symbol classes, or the scope class.

 #### Symboltable
-- De-/Serialization functionality for the symbol table of the FC language does not exist, because (to the best of our knowledge) there is no use case for which this is beneficial.
+- De-/Serialization functionality for the symbol table of the FC language exists, but is not integrated into the model processing because to the best of our knowledge, there is no use case for which this is beneficial.
+For language engineers who intend to store symbol tables of feature configurations, methods of the Java API and an optional argument of the CLI are realized in the feature configuration tool (see **[the readme][Readme]** for more details).

 - The [`FeatureConfigurationSymbolTableCreator`][fcstc] handles the creation and linking of the symbols after the FC is parsed.
 It creates a `FeatureConfigurationSymbol` and loads the